PanidaRumriankit/stockmarketapi/README.md

-# stockmarketapi
+# Stock Market API

-Personal project for stock api.
+An API to provide real-time price and historical stock market data.

 # STATUS
 Currently working on.
 Not online yet.